cianru/huawei-appgallery-publish-gradle-plugin/README.md

 ./gradlew assembleRelease publishHuaweiAppGalleryRelease
 ```

-You can override each plugin extension parameter dynamically by using project properties.
-Just add `-Phgp_` to any parameter name.
+You can override each plugin extension parameter dynamically by using CLI params.
 For example:

 ```
 ./gradlew assembleRelease publishHuaweiAppGalleryRelease \
-        -Phgp_publish=false \
+    --no-publish \
-        -Phgp_credentialsPath="./credencials/huawei-keys.json"
+    --credentialsPath="/sample1/huawei-credentials.json"
 ```